its-charan-here/SWIR---Satellite-Image-Reconstruction/README.md

 - After Various Modifications to every layer of the Neural Network, we had a model that could now train on 16-bit Satellite Imagery.

-- Using openly available LANDSAT data, and Datasets from Caggle combined with other sources, we **trained our model with 16-bit SWIR TIFF Images.**
+- Using openly available LANDSAT data, and Datasets from Kaggle combined with other sources, we **trained our model with 16-bit SWIR TIFF Images.**

 ### Citations
 ```